Cristianetaniguti/Reads2Map/README.md

 ## Reads2Map workflows

-Reads2Map workflows offers tools to build linkage maps in diploid outcrossing species from sequencing reads.
-It compares performances of the selected software: GATK, freebayes, updog, polyRAD, supermassa and test their influences in building genetic maps with OneMap and GUSMap.
-The main workflows are the `SimulatedReads.wdl` and the `EmpiricalReads.wdl`.
-The `SimulatedReads.wdl` simulates Illumina reads for RADseq, exome or WGS data and performs the SNP and genotype calling and genetic map building with selected softwares. `EmpiricalReads.wdl` performs the same analysis, but from empirical read sequences.
+Reads2Map offers WDL workflows to build linkage maps in diploid outcrossing species from sequencing reads.
+It compares performances of SNP calling, genotype calling and genetic map builders software.
+By now, they consider: GATK, freebayes, updog, polyRAD, superMASSA, OneMap and GUSMap.

+The main workflows are the `SimulatedReads.wdl`, the `EmpiricalSNPCalling.wdl` and the `EmpiricalMaps.wdl`.
+The `SimulatedReads.wdl` simulates Illumina reads for RADseq, exome or WGS data and performs the SNP and genotype calling and genetic map building with selected software. `EmpiricalSNPCalling.wdl` performs the snp calling  and `EmpiricalMaps.wdl` performs the genotype calling and map building in empirical reads.

 ## Quickstart

 The only software that you will need to download and install to run these workflows are [Docker](https://docs.docker.com/install/) or [Singularity](https://sylabs.io/guides/2.6/user-guide/index.html), [Java](https://www.java.com/en/) and  [Cromwell](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/).

-### Run EmpiricalReads2Map workflow
+### Building maps from empirical reads

-The EmpiricalReads2Map workflow requires demultiplexed and cleaned FASTQ files.
+The `EmpiricalSNPcalling` requires demultiplexed and cleaned FASTQ files.
 We made available a suggestion for preprocessing reads in `PreprocessingReads.wdl`.

-The EmpiricalReads2Map is splitted in two main workflows: the `EmpiricalSNPCalling.wdl` and the `EmpiricalMaps.wdl`.

 * Adapt the path of the inputs in `inputs/EmpiricalSNPCalling.inputs.json`